Why are there so many of them?

-Their preferred diet is grain and seed, but they will scavenge food, take food from bird tables and eat household scraps and discarded takeaway foods.
+A pigeon's preferred diet is grain and seed.
+They will scavenge food, take food from bird tables and eat household scraps and discarded takeaway foods.

 Do pigeons do any harm?

-Damage - pigeon droppings are not only unsightly but are acidic and in large quantities can cause damage to buildings and machinery.
+Damage - pigeon droppings are unsightly but also acidic.
+In large amounts it can cause damage to buildings and machinery.
 Nesting material, droppings and feathers can also block gutters and air vents.

-Public health - pigeons can carry diseases, some of which may be passed to people, for example if droppings contaminate food stuffs.
-As such their presence cannot be tolerated in and around food premises.
-They also carry mites which can cause skin disease and dust from their feathers can cause respiratory problems in confined spaces.
+Public health - pigeons can carry diseases, some of which may be passed to people.
+They are a risk around kitchens and food businesses.
+They also carry mites which can cause skin disease and dust from their feathers can cause breathing problems in small spaces.

-Accidents - pigeon droppings and food left down for pigeons can cause walkways and fire escapes on buildings to become slippery and dangerous.
-Startled flocks can take flight suddenly, causing hazards to motorists and pedestrians.
+Accidents - pigeon droppings and food left down for pigeons can cause paths and fire escapes on buildings to become slippery and dangerous.
+Startled flocks can take flight suddenly, causing hazards to drivers and pedestrians.

 Other birds - large numbers of pigeons can force smaller birds away from feeding areas.
 The pigeons also spread disease to other birds, reducing their numbers.

 How do I get rid of them?

-The Council has no policy to control or cull birds within the area.
+The council has no policy to control or cull birds in the area.

-Numbers can also be reduced by restricting roosting and nesting spaces.
+Numbers can also be cut by restricting roosting and nesting spaces.
 Replacing broken roof tiles and closing open/broken windows will stop pigeons gaining access to buildings.
-Specialist contractors use fine mist nets and small spikes placed on windows to discourage pigeons from roosting on buildings.
+Specialist contractors use fine mist nets and small spikes placed on windows to stop pigeons roosting on buildings.

 The council does not provide this service or any financial assistance to carry out the work.